longevitytina/contract-commitment-analayzer/README.md

 DATABASE_URL=postgresql://<your_local_db_user>@localhost:5432/commitments
 ```

+> [!TIP]
-If you created the database with `createdb commitments`, your DB user is usually your local account name.
-You can find local user with  `psql -d commitments -c "select current_user;"`
+> If you created the database with `createdb commitments`, your DB user is usually your local account name.
+You can confirm it with `psql -d commitments -c "select current_user;"`.

 ### 4) Initialize and load database
+> [!TIP]
-(truncate the database before loading new data - avoids duplicate data on repeated loads, gives a clean, deterministic dataset each run)
+> Truncate the database before loading new data - avoids duplicate data on repeated loads, gives a clean, deterministic dataset each run.

 ```bash
 python backend/scripts/init_db.py
 python backend/scripts/load_billing_data.py --truncate
 ```

+> [!WARNING]
-If you see `FATAL: role "postgres" does not exist`, your `DATABASE_URL` is using the wrong user.
+> If you see `FATAL: role "postgres" does not exist`, your `DATABASE_URL` is using the wrong user.
 Update it to an existing local PostgreSQL role (usually your local account user).

 ### 5) Run backend API